 Some people replace their computer printer every time it needs new ink, because it’s easier and cheaper than the refills.

-Computer products alter their charging port every few years, forcing tangled drawers full of chargers into landfill.
+Computer products alter their charging port every few years, forcing chargers into landfill.
 Which doesn’t really matter because the darned chargers seem to stop working two months after purchase anyway.

 People spend their Saturdays at the plaza replacing those chargers.
 Buying the new season crockery.
 And another 20 tea towels.

 Apart from the environmental problems of all this rampant production and consumerism, most of us just have too much stuff.

 Too much stuff and counting